 - 'weekly rest' - whole days when you don't come into work (for many people this will be the weekend)

-The second and third types of break are almost never paid (unless you have to remain 'on call').
+The second and third types of break are almost never paid (unless you have to stay 'on call').
 The first type is often paid but doesn't have to be unless your contract says so.

 How much breaktime do you get?